rafael-figueiredo-alves/DotEnv4Delphi/README.md

 ## Latest version - New features

-DotEnv4Delphi's latest version is **1.1.0**
+DotEnv4Delphi's latest version is **1.2.0**

 New features implemented:
-- Implemented access to a variable you can define called Development (a boolean variable) to tell the app it is a Development environment or production
+- Implemented access to a variable you can define called Development (a boolean variable) to tell the app it is a Development environment or production (using isDevelopment function)
 - Implemented direct access to some variables:
   - Port
   - Hostname